demoray/demoray.github.io/_posts/2016-03-28-so-you-want-to-be-a-provost.md

     'Win a HEMA longsword tourney',
     'Throw up outside of a MOD\'s tent',
-    'Issue a challenge to all of the kingdom\'s WS in the classified section of the Pennsic Independent', ];
+    'Issue a challenge to all of the kingdom\'s WS in the classified section of the Pennsic Independent', 'Steal your partner\'s equipment often enough that you become known for it, but only get recognized after you realize that it is sub-optimal and put it back down', ];
 var thing = things[Math.floor(Math.random() * things.length)];
 document.getElementById('dostuff').innerHTML = "&nbsp;&nbsp;&nbsp;" + thing;